Mingyang-Li/cosmox/README.md

   <br />
 </div>

-> This is a type-safe ORM for Azure CosmosDB NoSQL, inpired by [Prisma.io](https://www.prisma.io/)
+> This is a type-safe ORM for Azure CosmosDB NoSQL, inspired by [Prisma.io](https://www.prisma.io/)

 This package is for you if you're building data-driven applications and you're using Azure CosmosDB NoSQL as the main database.